Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Data cleaning-adjusted confidence interval

 Data corruption can derail causal inference, which motivates filling the \NA's, reigning in the extremes, and otherwise de-noising the values in $\bZ$ in hopes of recovering $\bX$.
-These are precisely the goals of matrix completion applied to the matrix $\bZ$.
-In this work, we turn to the vast literature on matrix completion \cite{candes2009exact,candes2010power,keshavan2009matrix,hastie2015matrix,chatterjee2015matrix} for automated data cleaning.
-To select an appropriate matrix completion method, we return to Figure~\ref{fig:spectrum} to visualize the principal components of the corrupted covariates $\bZ=\bX+\bH$ for various noise-to-signal ratios (defined as the noise variance divided by the signal variance).
-Figure~\ref{fig:spectrum} shows that the initial five principal components remain virtually unchanged, while the lower principal components are amplified; signal remains spectrally concentrated while noise is spectrally diffuse.
-Therefore a natural way to clean the covariates would be to discard the lower principal components---in essence, to perform principal component analysis (PCA), also called hard singular value thresholding.\footnote{Alternative choices include canonical correlation analysis and partial least squares, which clean $\bZ$ using $Y$ \cite{wold1982soft,wold1984collinearity}.
+These are precisely the goals of matrix completion applied to the matrix $\bZ$ \cite{candes2009exact,candes2010power,keshavan2009matrix,hastie2015matrix,chatterjee2015matrix} .
+Our goal is to automate data cleaning via matrix completion, then to adjust for data cleaning in the confidence interval.
+To select an appropriate matrix completion method, we return to Figure~\ref{fig:spectrum} to visualize the principal components of the corrupted covariates $\bZ=\bX+\bH$ for various noise-to-signal ratios (i.e. the noise variance divided by the signal variance).
+The initial five principal components remain virtually unchanged, while the lower principal components are amplified; signal remains spectrally concentrated while noise is spectrally diffuse.
+Therefore a natural way to clean the covariates is to discard the lower principal components---in essence, to perform principal component analysis (PCA).\footnote{Alternative choices include canonical correlation analysis and partial least squares, which clean $\bZ$ using $Y$.
 We leave these directions to future research.}